Faculty Spotlight

 My research interests are focused on the characterization of protein-protein interactions using structural and biochemical approaches.
 Particularly, I make use of macromolecular X-ray crystallography and protein chemistry techniques to further understand the behavior of proteins involved in cytokine signaling and in epigenetic regulation.

 As a mentor to undergraduate researchers, I aim to teach students fundamental techniques that will be valuable to students that are interested in pursuing advanced degrees in biochemistry or those who are interested in careers in biotechnology.
-Specifically, students gain experience in bacterial transformation and culture, recombinant protein expression, protein purification using different chromatographic techniques, SDS-PAGE electrophoresis, basics of protein structure determination, and critical reading of scientific literature.
+Specifically, students gain experience in bacterial transformation and culture, recombinant protein expression, protein purification using different chromatographic techniques, OAS-PAGE electrophoresis, basics of protein structure determination, and critical reading of scientific literature.

 “Science and everyday life cannot and should not be separated” -Rosalind Franklin